Designing Runs in the Family: Young Jupiter Interior Designer Carves Her Path

 Her unique childhood fascination extended beyond color swatches.
 When she visited other homes, "I had to go to their bathroom because I wanted to see what their bathroom looked like," she recalled.

 Her career trajectory changed when she moved to Jupiter.
-After working with two designers whose styles didn't resonate with her, Cox's mother stepped in.
+After working with two designers whose styles didn't resonate with her, Alexis's mother stepped in.

 This family support became the foundation of LexInterior, her design business.
 "She passed on the clients to me.
 And then from that, I just got referral after referral from those clients,” she said.